whowouldwin/ecommerce-app/README.md

 A modern eCommerce-Application built with **React**, **TypeScript**, **Vite**, and **CommerceTools**.
 Developed as part of the [RS School](https://rs.school/courses/javascript) Frontend course.

+This project aims to simulate a real-world online store with product catalog, shopping cart, user authentication, and checkout flow.
+The main goal is to practice building scalable and maintainable frontend applications using a modern stack.
+It also focuses on teamwork, Git best practices, and automated testing.

 ## 🚀 Features

 - Product catalog from CommerceTools API